Skip to main content

 Executive Director, Jennifer Taynton

-Jennifer Taynton is a fifth generation family member to reside in eastern Oregon.
-Her Great Great Grandfather, William Louis Jackson Jones brought his bride over on the wagon train in the 1800's and settled in Harper, Oregon when their mule died on the trail.
-Jennifer feels a deep connection to the land her ancestors homesteaded many generations ago and wants to see the land healthy and resilient once again.
+Jennifer Taynton is a fifth generation family member to reside in eastern Oregon, specifically Harney and Grant Counties.
+Jennifer feels a deep connection to the land and wants to see our landscapes healthy and resilient once again.
 With hard work and determination, Jennifer will lead EcoSource's program.
-She is currently focusing on grant writing and working with our partners on multiple restoration projects in eastern Oregon.
+She is currently focusing of assisting in our Greenhouse, doing some grant writing and working with our partners on multiple restoration projects in eastern Oregon.
+Jennifer enjoys camping, fishing, kayaking and seeing hard work come to fruition.

 Our Board of Directors at EcoSource Native Seeds & Restoration represent a cross-section of our community and are advocates for the cause.
 Board members work hard to ensure long-term sustainability of the organization so that the funds raised directly affect results.
 Introducing our current Board of Directors in order: